-Reinvestment in Communities: Economic Development, Violence Prevention, Youth Development, Reentry Services, and Legal Aid: The cannabis legalization legislation, passed in the 2019 legislative session, is the most equity-centric adult-use cannabis law in the country.
-As part of its social equity provisions, the legislation allocates 25% of net revenues to the Restore, Reinvest, and Renew (R3) program, which invests in communities that are underserved. disproportionately impacted by economic disinvestment, and suffer from high rates of gun violence.
+• Reinvestment in Communities:

+The cannabis legalization legislation, passed in the 2019 legislative session, is the most equity-centric adult-use cannabis law in the country.
+As part of its social equity provisions, the legislation allocates 25% of net revenues to the Restore, Reinvest, and Renew (R3) program, which invests in communities that are underserved, disproportionately impacted by economic disinvestment, and suffer from high rates of gun violence.
 The R3 program provides funding to five areas: civil legal aid, reentry services, violence prevention, youth development and economic development.

-Illinois creates most equity-centric adult use cannabis law in the country
+Illinois creates the most equity-centric adult use cannabis law in the country.